How Do I Configure an Azure SQL Database?

 export const sqlDatabaseName = exampleDatabase.name;

-- The fully qualified domain name for the SQL Server and the database name are exported for reference.
+- Export Information: The fully qualified domain name of the SQL Server and the database name are exported for easy reference.

 Deploy this code